klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 (or `new file:   version-control/readme.txt` if you're not inside the *version-control* directory, but one level up)

-Git is now tracking our *readme.txt* file, meaning that from now on Git will keep a complete history of all modifications made to this file.
+Git is now tracking our *readme.txt* file, meaning that from now on Git will be able to keep a complete history of all modifications made to this file.

 ## 5. Commit files

-A commit is a snapshot of our repository, taken on the moment we entered the commit command.
-It allows us to look back at all the changes made over time.
 Commit your changes, use option *–m* to provide a custom message describing what it is we’re committing:
 ```
 git commit -m "Adding a simple readme file"